NGA ISSUE BRIEF: Pipeline Expansion Projects

 Opportunities for the Region

 The Marcellus supply production and the related infrastructure development offer great opportunities to the economy and environment of the Northeast.
 This region remains one of the most highly-populated, highly-priced and yet most highly-constrained gas markets in the U.S. These supply and pipeline developments have the potential of transforming the traditional paths of supply sourcing into the region, creating a more diverse supply mix and a more varied delivery network.
-This bodes well for regional supply security and economic competitiveness.

 For Further Information